epam/edp-install/docs/user-guide/add-infrastructure.md

 # Add Infrastructure

-EDP Portal allows to create, clone and import an infrastructure.
-Its functionality is to create resources in cloud provider.
+EDP Portal allows you to create an application, clone an existing repository with the application to your Version Control System (VCS), or using an external repository and importing an application to the environment.
+When an application is created or cloned, the system automatically generates a corresponding repository within the integrated Version Control System.
+The functionality of the Infrastructure codebase type is to create resources in cloud provider.

-To add an application, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
+To add an application, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon on the right side of the screen).
 Once clicked, the **Create new component** dialog will appear, then select **Application** and choose one of the strategies which will be described later in this page.
 You can create an Application [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.

 ## Create Infrastructure in YAML <a name="YAML"></a>